Paid to Prescribe: What Your Doctor Isn’t Telling You

 Resource for Patients Affected by Drug Kickbacks

 When kickbacks influence a doctor’s clinical decisions, it can damage public trust and harms the patient-doctor relationship that is crucial to involving patients in their own care.
-Most importantly, it can put the health of patients at risk.
+Most importantly, it can put patients’ health at risk.
 In some circumstances, a patient may be able to file a malpractice claim if harm was caused as a result of the physician’s breach of duty.